Food Guides

 PLAZA KHAO GAENG

-Plaza Khao Gaeng is the Thai restaurant on the mezzanine level of JKS Restaurants’ reimagined Arcade Food Hall, and it’s defo one for the chilli fiends out there – if you’d don’t like serious chilli heat, this probably isn’t one for you.
+Plaza Khao Gaeng is the Thai restaurant from Luke Farrell – he has one at Arcade Food Hall in Tottenham Court Road and one in Borough Yards.
+It’s defo one for the chilli fiends out there – if you’d don’t like serious chilli heat, this probably isn’t one for you.
 The place has been designed to recreate the feeling of classic Thai ‘khao geng’ (meaning curry over rice) eateries, with bright strip lighting, blue and white table vinyl table covers, and dishes served in metal trays.
-It certainly has a whole different feel compared to the more polished Arcade kitchens downstairs.
 The menu is a fairly short, sharp line up of Southern Thai dishes and you’ll want to aim for 3 – 4 dishes between two people.
-There’s a new snack menu featuring the likes of fishcakes with cucumber and chilli relish and fried pork belly with sriracha sauce, which are a great way to start a meal here(even better with a Singha beer tower).
-The Klua Kling Muu – a ‘dry’ curry of fried minced pork, southern curry paste, chillies and long pepper – comes with the biggest heat warning from the servers and it is properly hot, hot, hot.
+The Khua Kling Muu – a ‘dry’ curry of fried minced pork, southern curry paste, chillies and long pepper – comes with the biggest heat warning from the servers and it is properly hot, hot, hot.
 Dishes like beef shoulder massaman, green chicken curry with palm heart, and sea bream with chillies, makrut lime leaves and wild ginger, are much lower in spice, so you can give your mouth a break from the fire.
 And if you still need to cool down, the Itim Khanom Pang, a classic Thai-style ice cream sandwich made with coconut ice cream, pandan sticky rice, condensed milk and peanuts in a sugary bun, will defo do the job.

 There should be more pubs like Skehans in London.
 In fact, ALL pubs should just be exactly like Skehans.
 Located on a quiet residential street in Nunhead, Skehans has got it all: pool table, darts, sports on the telly, and a great beer garden out back.
 The drinks list is a good mash up of your standard beers like Heineken and Fosters together with Beavertown and Hop House 13 lager.
 They also do a banging little menu of Thai food, probably some of the best we’ve had in London.
 Add to that regular live music, a jukebox and general good vibes and you’ve got one of the most fun pubs in London.